 In his capacity as an Adjunct Professor at Fordham Law School, Mr. Uretsky works with law students participating in a specialized Trial Advocacy program.
 Each semester, Mr. Uretsky enjoys coaching the students as they compete against other law school Trial Advocacy teams from throughout the country.

 New York, 2000; New Jersey, 2000; Washington, D.C., 2016; U.S. District Court, District of New Jersey; U.S. District Court, Southern District of New York, 2001; Eastern District of New York, 2003; Eastern District of Michigan, 2008.
 Northern District of Ohio, 2008; Western District of Wisconsin, 2009; District of Colorado, 2018; U.S. Court of Appeals for the Second Circuit, 2010.

-Mr. Uretsky is often quoted in the news media, and has written extensively about the legal side of the business world.
-He was published regularly as the legal columnist for Trader and Dealmaker, both magazines that were published by Doubledown Media.
+Mr. Uretsky is often quoted in the news media.
+He often speaks at industry conferences and has written extensively about the legal side of the business world.
+Currently Mr. Uretsky is featured as the legal columnist in Microcap Review Magazine, published by SNN.
+Previously he was published regularly as the legal columnist for Trader and Dealmaker, both magazines that were published by Doubledown Media.
 He has also been published by Bloomberg and the ACI.